-The pharmacy is located in the town centre of Ilminster.
+The pharmacy is located in the town centre of Taunton.
 It sells over-the-counter medicines and dispenses NHS and private prescriptions.
-And it delivers medicines to people's homes.
 The pharmacy team offers advice to people about minor illnesses and long-term conditions.
 The pharmacy offers services including Medicines Use Reviews (MURs), the NHS New Medicines Service (NMS), a minor ailments scheme and the supply of emergency hormonal contraception.
-The pharmacy supplies medicines in multi-compartment compliance aids to people living in their own homes.
+It also runs a travel clinic and offers vaccinations against flu, chickenpox and meningitis B. The pharmacy supplies medicines in multi compartment devices for people to use in their own homes.
+It also supplies medicines to the residents of care homes.
+It delivers medicines to people's homes.